 Ayn-Monique Klahre joined WALTER as editor in 2018.
-A recent transplant to Raleigh, she grew up mostly in Virginia (with stints overseas with her military family).
-She graduated from Princeton University and got certificate in journalism from Columbia Journalism School before spending more than ten years in New York City working for national magazines including Good Housekeeping, Woman’s Day and The New York Times.
+A semi-recent transplant to Raleigh, she grew up mostly in Virginia (with stints overseas with her military family), graduated from Princeton and got a certificate in publishing from Columbia Journalism School.
+She spent over a decade in New York City, editing and writing for publications including Good Housekeeping, Real Simple, Woman’s Day and The New York Times.
 She loves sunrise jogs, whole-milk lattes and exploring the Triangle with her husband and daughters.
 Follow Ayn-Monique on Instagram @amklahre.

 Catherine Currin joined WALTER as associate editor in 2017, and is our web and social media guru on top of her work on the print magazine.
-Born and raised in Raleigh, she’s glad to be back exploring the Triangle after a brief stint in Winston-Salem, where she obtained her bachelor’s degree from Wake Forest University.
-In her free time, Catherine enjoys catching up on her long list of TV shows, practicing yoga and tasting every bite of the growing food scene in Raleigh.
+Born and raised in Raleigh, she’s glad to be back exploring the Triangle after a brief stint in Winston-Salem, where she received her bachelor’s degree from Wake Forest University.
+In her free time, Catherine enjoys catching up on her long list of TV shows, practicing yoga and tasting every bite of Raleigh’s food scene.

-Katherine Poole is WALTER’s community manager.
-She tracks all of the people, places, and events that make the Triangle so dynamic and shares them in Happening NOW and The Whirl (and we know that many of you flip right to the back of the magazine when you get it).
+Assistant editor Katherine Poole knows all about what’s going on—she tracks all of the people, places and events that make the Triangle so dynamic and shares them in Happening NOW and The Whirl (and we know that many of you flip right to the back of the magazine when you get it).
 Katherine holds a master’s in communication studies from UNC-Chapel Hill and is a self-taught graphic designer.
-Her checkered past includes stints in publishing, television development, textile design, and as a fact-checker on a game show.
+Her checkered past includes stints in publishing, television development, textile design and as a fact-checker on a game show.